-- (a) the use or intended use of an electrical article by a customer unreasonably interferes, or is likely to unreasonably interfere, with the supply of electricity by the supplier to other customers; or - (b) a customer uses or deals with electricity so the supply of electricity to other customers is, or is likely to be, unreasonably interfered with; or - (c) a customer's motor installation or associated starting device interferes, or is likely to interfere, with supply of electricity to other customers; or - (d) it is necessary to regulate the power factor of a customer's electrical installation.

-(2) The supplier may, by written notice to the customer, require the customer-

-- (a) to regulate the use of the electrical article; or - (b) to use or deal with electricity supplied in a stated way; or - (c) to ensure a motor installation or starting device connected to a source of electricity supply complies with the requirements of the Regulator under section 160;51 or - (d) to ensure the power factor of an electrical installation measured over any 1/2 hour at the customer's consumers terminals- - (i) is at least 0.8 lagging; and
+- (a) the use or intended use of an electrical article by a customer unreasonably interferes, or is likely to unreasonably interfere, with the supply of electricity by the supplier to other customers; or - (b) a customer uses or deals with electricity so the supply of electricity to other customers is, or is likely to be, unreasonably interfered with; or - a customer's motor installation or associated starting device interferes, or is likely to interfere, with supply of electricity to other customers; or - (d) it is necessary to regulate the power factor of a customer's electrical installation. - (2) The supplier may, by written notice to the customer, require the customer- - (a) to regulate the use of the electrical article; or - (b) to use or deal with electricity supplied in a stated way; or - (c) to ensure a motor installation or starting device connected to a source of electricity supply complies with the requirements of the regulator under section 160;52 or - (d) to ensure the power factor of an electrical installation measured over any one-half hour at the customer's consumers terminals- - (i) is at least 0.8 lagging; and - (ii) is not a leading power factor unless the supplier agrees. - (3) The notice under subsection (1) must state when the notice is to be complied with. - (4) The notice must also state the customer's right to apply to the regulator for a review of the decision.

-51 Section 160 (Prevention of interference by motor installations and associated starting devices)
+52 Section 160 (Prevention of interference by motor installations and associated starting devices)